fluent/fluent-operator/docs/plugins/fluentd/common/common.md

 | logLevel | The @log_level parameter specifies the plugin-specific logging level | *string |
 # ServiceDiscovery

-ServiceDiscovery defines all types for the ServiceDiscovery plugin.
+ServiceDiscovery defines various parameters for the ServiceDiscovery plugin.
 Fluentd has a pluggable system called Service Discovery that lets the user extend and reuse custom output service discovery.

 | Field | Description | Scheme |